 We are seeing it rise in popularity with pale blue and green as an accent color.
 Colors like Boothbay Gray and Pearl are calming, yet interesting.
 We are certainly here for this trend.
 Use these hues on your shutters or door.
 Pair them with a creamy white base paint and lush green landscaping, like topiary trees.

 While it’s truly impossible to bottle up a metallic, we think Sherwin Williams does a pretty good job of it with Urbane Bronze.
 This on-trend exterior color looks even better when you pair it with actual bronze metal accents, like bronze porch lights or patio furniture.

 #6 // Two-Tone

 We’ve seen a rise in split-level, ranch, and contemporary designs recently.
 The forecasted trend is pointing in the direction of a design with two complementary colors.
 Think two-tones, that work well together… maybe it’s one on the top and one on the bottom, or one on the side and one in the middle.
 In 2021, you’re going to see more houses embrace the look.

 While using black as an accent color is certainly not a new trend, it is still popular.
 However, a few of the bolder homeowners out there are starting to use it as their home’s main color.
-Black Jack by Benjamin Moore makes a great base that will give you that edge over the neighbors.
+In the home above, a dark gray and black color palette is used: Iron Mountain by Benjamin Moore on the brick and shaker siding, Onyx by Benjamin Moore on the vertical siding, and Black by Benjamin Moore on the trim and facia.
+Going dark on your home’s exterior will give you that edge over the neighbors.

 Don’t get us wrong, paint is a game changer; however, if you can stain or add some wood to your home’s exterior definitely do it!
 In 2021, there’s going to be push toward earthy shades and natural elements.
 Wood is a perfect way, in big or small doses, to embrace the trend.